 The 4.0 industry continues to play a more significant role in our society, posing many challenges in IT recruitment process.
 With hundreds of companies in information technology receiving massive investments every year, investments are piling up; hence, there is supposed to be a higher number of IT workers joining the IT industry workforce.

-The reality speaks differently.
+Reality speaks differently.
 Despite the increasing number of universities and institutes putting Information Technology, Computer Science, etc., the market demands more than that as their flagship development focal point.

 In fact, according to the Bureau of Labor Statistics, by the year 2026, the shortage of IT engineers in the US will be more severe than ever, with the number exceeding 1.2M.
-Currently, 75% of enterprises are struggling with talent shortage or skill gaps in key IT positions.
+Currently, 75% of enterprises are struggling with talent shortages or skill gaps in key IT positions.
 Under this circumstance, the HR department faces some of the biggest challenges in IT recruitment to nurture, recruit and retain talents.

 - Finding the qualified talents